Please complete your profile to unlock commenting and other important features.

 Where: 7123, boulevard Maurice-Duplessis

-Reason To Visit: Cyclists can explore 3.3 km of bike trails in this Saint-Léonard park that wind alongside a tranquil stream with several waterfalls.
-Four small islands at the heart of the reserve are home to muskrats and great blue herons, making it an ideal destination for wildlife sightings.
+Reason to visit: Cyclists can explore 3.3 km of bike trails in this Saint-Léonard park that wind alongside a tranquil stream with several waterfalls.
+Four small islands in the reserve are home to muskrats and great blue herons, making it an ideal destination for wildlife sightings.

 Parc Frédéric-Back